vidardb/docs/docs/example.md

 INSERT INTO student VALUES('Heisenberg', '20777345');
 ```

-In the next step, use `SELECT` statment to query students' information:
+In the next step, use `SELECT` statement to query students' information:

 ```sql
 example=# SELECT * FROM student;